 Examinations of new and existing vendors are conducted regularly.
 We utilise several methods to ensure that our standards are met, including vendor risk assessments and audits.
 Through this approach, vendor assessments are conducted based on multiple factors (e.g., risk profile, engagement type and activity, and geography).
 These assessments evaluate the vendor's ability to meet both our internal and industry standards for quality, safety, reliability.
 Results are reviewed with local management upon completion.
-Pursuant to our Third Party Code of Conduct, Third Party Representatives are required to allow representatives from Luxfer and, if requested, Luxfer's customers full access to their production facilities, records, and workers for confidential interviews.
-We use appropriate due diligence procedures to vet our Third Party Representatives prior to entering into any business arrangements and reject those who do not fulfill our requirements or meet our standards.
+Pursuant to our Third Party Code of Conduct, Third Parties are required to allow representatives from Luxfer and, if requested, Luxfer's customers full access to their production facilities, records, and workers.
+We use appropriate due diligence procedures to vet our Third Parties prior to entering into any business arrangements and reject those who do not fulfill our requirements or meet our standards.

-As launched in late 2021, the establishment of new commercial contracts and the continuation of existing commercial arrangements with Luxfer require certain suppliers and distributors to sign and return an acknowledgment form as a means to verify compliance with the Third Party Code of Conduct.
-To ensure ongoing compliance, Luxfer requests that Third Party Representatives renew their signature on the form once every three years.
-Presently, attestation to the Third Party Code of Conduct applies only to Third Party Representatives who, on an annual basis, do \$50,000 or more in business with Luxfer.
-Attestation rates are tracked quarterly by each Luxfer location on our internal ESG Scorecard, which is reviewed twice annually with the CEO and senior management.
-In 2023, we will continue to implement and refine internal processes to increase Third Party Representative attestation to Luxfer's Third Party Code of Conduct.
+As launched in late 2021, the establishment of new commercial contracts and the continuation of existing commercial arrangements with Luxfer require certain Third Parties to sign and return an acknowledgment form as a means to verify compliance with the Third Party Code of Conduct.
+To ensure ongoing compliance, Luxfer requests that Third Parties renew their signature on the form once every three years.
+Presently, attestation to the Third Party Code of Conduct applies only to Third Parties who, on an annual basis, do \$50,000 or more in business with Luxfer.
+Attestation rates are tracked quarterly by each Luxfer site on our internal ESG Scorecard, which is reviewed twice annually with the CEO and regularly with senior management.
+In 2025, we will continue to implement and refine internal processes to increase Third Party attestation to Luxfer's Third Party Code of Conduct.
 We look forward to extending this requirement to 100% of our supply chain in the future.